garrandall/popular-music-data/tracks/hold-on-en-vogue.md

 Hold on to your love
 You got to hold on
 Hold on to your love
-Ooh, ooh, baby hold on
+Oh oh baby hold on
 Hold on to your love
 Oh, you got to hold on
-Hold on to your love, ooh
+Hold on to your love, oh

 The art of playing games now